ThinamXx/build-GPT/README.md

 ✅ Implement the FeedForwardBlock of the model with GELU activation.
 ✅ Implement the MultiHeadAttentionBlock of the model from scratch.
 ✅ Load the GPT-2 model checkpoints from HuggingFace using custom GPT architecture class.
+✅ Implement the inference script to generate text from the model.
 ☑️ Code the training script for GPT-2 model.
 ☑️ Work on optimization and training the model on a example dataset.